 WHY ISN’T MY FAVORITE TEAM ON TV LIKE AT HOME?

 Since almost every NFL game and most college games take place at the same time, broadcast and cable networks mainly show local teams to the local market.
-If you live in Philadelphia you will see the Eagles while someone in Chicago sees the Bears, someone else in Dallas sees the Cowboys, etc. For Walt Disney World, Orlando local television is generally affiliated with Florida teams, mainly the Jacksonville Jaguars and Tampa Bay Buccaneers.
+If you live in Seattle you will see the Seahawks while someone in Boston sees the Patriots, someone else in Nashville sees the Titans, etc. For Walt Disney World, Orlando local television is generally affiliated with Florida teams, mainly the Jacksonville Jaguars and Super Bowl champion Tampa Bay Buccaneers.
 College games tend to be distributed more evenly nationally but sometimes local priorities take over when there is a conflict.

 SO WHERE CAN I SEE A GAME THAT ISN’T ON IN THE ORLANDO MARKET?